tooreht/doublyLinkedList/README.md

 This is an implementation of a doubly linked list in the C programming language.

-The current features of my implementation are:
+The current features of the implementation are:

+- create dll
 - head
 - tail
 - curr
 - size
-- has_next
+- hasNext
 - next
-- has_prev
+- hasPrev
 - prev
-- create dll
 - traverse dll
+- searchHeadToTail
+- searchTailToHead
+- searchHeadAndTail
 - search dll
-- create node
-- add first node
+- pushHead
-- add begin
+- pushTail
-- add end
+- addBefore
-- add after
+- addAfter
-- free node
+- freeNode
 - delete
-- delete first
+- popHead
-- delete last
+- popTail
-- destroy dll
+- clear dll
 - reverse dll
 - sort dll
 - print dll

+The file sample.c shows some usage examples.
 The file interactive.c provides a little command line like interface to test the features.